+- a) Holders of the following mining rights and licenses are liable to mineral royalty on minerals produced under their respective licenses:

+- · Large -scale mining license,

+- Large -scale gemstone license,

+- · Small-scale mining license,

+- · Small-scale gemstone license,

+- · Artisan's mining right, and

+- Mineral trading permit

-- a) Any person without a mining right but in possession of minerals on which mineral royalty has not been paid by the supplier of the minerals. - Note that all persons carrying out quarrying of industrial minerals are liable to mineral royalty; this includes the quarrying of gravel, clay and sand. - All persons that mine minerals for use as inputs or raw materials in their manufacturing process are also liable to mineral royalty
+- b) Any person without a mining right but in possession of minerals extracted from the Republic on which mineral royalty has not been paid by the supplier of the minerals.

+- c) All persons carrying out quarrying of industrial minerals; this includes the quarrying of gravel, clay and sand.

+- d) All persons that mine minerals for use as inputs or raw materials in their manufacturing process e.g. cement and lime manufacturers.